9brada6/tabs-with-posts/development.md

 ## ✅ Todo

-- Change css class name of twrp-tab to twrp-main
-- Change css class name of twrp-tab-ss to twrp-tab-ts(tab-style)
 - In css, add a normal mode, and a mode that increase specificity.
 - Add more order by options in query_settings "order posts by" collapsible.
 - Add more notes on order by options in query_settings.